I may get paid commission for purchases made after clicking a link in this post.

 But what makes me sad are all the bloggers who really do want to make money with their blogs, who really want to leave their jobs so they can blog full time, who really do want to turn their blogs into a full-time business, but are still not making (much) money.

 The thing that I am convinced makes all the difference is having a business mindset.
 It’s hard to make money with a blog if you don’t treat it as a business: set yourself goals and work hard to reach those goals.
-And one of the key goals that those of us who want our blogs to be our jobs have is the desire (need!) to make money.
+And one of the key goals for any professional blogger is the desire (need!) to make money.
 You shouldn’t feel ashamed of that goal – it doesn’t mean you are greedy, it means you mean business (literally!) and let’s face it, we’ve all got to eat!

-This is probably the most well know way that bloggers make money.
+This is probably the most well known way that bloggers make money.
 Let’s face it, if you have advertising it’s pretty obvious right?
 (See my other blog Easy Peasy Foodie for an example.)
 It’s the display ads you see in the side bar, as a popup at the bottom of the post and within the actual content.
-You get paid a certain rate according to how many people see your ads (and depending on the ad network, you get more if people click on those ads and/or go on to buy the product).
+If you have ads on your site you will get paid according to how many people see your ads: the more ‘ad impressions’ you get, the more you get paid.

 2. Affiliate Links